 Progress toward full chin-ups using the assisted pull-up machine you see in many gyms.
 You choose the amount of weight you want to "assist" you as you do a chin-up; this means you're lifting less than your total body weight and the move is easier.
 Then, stand on the platform, hold the bar or handles with an underhand grip and perform the chin-ups.
 Since it's assisted, you might be able to work three sets of eight to 12 reps.
 When 12 reps is doable, decrease the amount of weight assisting you.

 If you don't have access to such equipment, no need to give up on chin-ups.
 Enlist the help of a spotter to hold your legs and offer some support as you pull up over the bar.
 Another option is to loop a resistance band over the bar and stand or kneel in the loop.
-Then, pull up over the bar with a little help from the elastic.
+You then pull up over the bar with a little help from the elastic.

 Read More: Chin-Up and Push-Up Exercise Routines